0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

 The zkEVM JSON-RPC is an interface compatible with the Ethereum JSON-RPC for any layer 2 system.

-It replicates the same endpoints as the Ethereum JSON-RPC, and similarly receives queries and provides answers to users.
+It implements the same endpoints as the Ethereum JSON-RPC, and similarly receives queries and provides answers to users.

 The figure below illustrates a user's Ethereum JSON-RPC query to obtain information on the latest forged block.